tytydraco/yessleep/out/Im_terrified_of_public_speaking.md

 In college, I took one of those required communications classes where the professor insisted that public speaking was a skill like any other, which is something only people who enjoy public speaking say.
 The final was a five-minute persuasive speech.
 I chose recycling because I thought absolutely nobody could be mad at recycling.

 Halfway through, I lost my place and clicked to the next slide by accident.
 Then the next.
 Then the next.
-Clicking my little remote became the only thing my hand knew how to do.
+Pressing the button on my little remote became the only thing my hand knew how to do.
 A bar graph.
 A landfill photo.
 A concluding slide that said THANK YOU while I was still somewhere near my introduction.
 The class watched me advance through my own humiliation in silence.
 Their eyes widened.
 Their mouths loosened.
 The room felt very bright and very far away.

 Afterwards, a girl I barely knew found me outside and said, “Hey, don’t worry.
 That was unforgettable.”
 I know she meant it kindly.
 But unforgettable isn’t always a compliment.